-- Make sure the wheel lug nuts are tight and the bearings are lubricated. - Make sure the boat is still positioned snugly against the bow - Examine the hitch connection to be sure it is firmly attached and the safety pin and chains are securely fastened. - Make sure all trailer lights are still functioning properly. - Re-examine the contents of your boat to ensure that no items such as life jackets or other gear have shifted and will not fly out while you are on the road.
+- Make sure the wheel lug nuts are tight and the bearings are lubricated. - Make sure the boat is still positioned snugly against the bow stops and has not shifted. - Examine the hitch connection to be sure it is firmly attached and the safety pin and chains are securely fastened.

+- Make sure all trailer lights are still functioning properly. - Re-examine the contents of your boat to ensure that no items such as life jackets or other gear have shifted and will not fly out while you are on the road.